moews/moews.github.io/_posts/2017-03-25-publications.md

 ## Journal papers and preprints

+<small>(Papers currently under review at journals with double-blind peer review not listed.)</small>

 <!--* <small>Moews, B. and Ibikunle, G., (2019), "Predictive intraday correlations in stable and volatile market environments: Evidence from deep learning", _submitted to Quantitative Finance_</small>-->

 <!--* <small>Moews, B. and Zuntz, J., (2019), "Gaussbock: Fast parallel-iterative cosmological parameter estimation with Bayesian nonparametrics", _submitted to The Astrophysical Journal_</small>-->